jrgermain/code-golf/README.md

 ## Usage instructions

-Compile with `scalac yes.scala`

-Run using `scala Yes` to output "y" until killed or `scala Yes mystring` to output "mystring" until killed.
+Run using `scala yes.scala` to output "y" until killed or `scala yes.scala mystring` to output "mystring" until killed.
 To kill the process, hit Ctrl-C.